armory/documentation/_spinnaker_install_admin_guides/vault-configuration.md

 {:toc}

-To utilize the Kubernetes auth method for managing your Spinnaker secrets you need a properly configured Vault server.
+To utilize the Kubernetes auth method for managing your Spinnaker secrets, you need to configure your Vault server.
 This document describes how to configure Vault for this purpose.
 It concludes by testing that a pod running in your Kubernetes cluster can authenticate with your Vault server using the Kubernetes auth method.

 ## Overview